Chinese calligraphy: Calligraphy in Japan, Korea, and Vietnam

 In the case of Vietnamese calligraphy, the same styles and techniques have evolved to apply to Chữ Nôm and Latin script.

+Chinese calligraphy influenced Vietnam for over a thousand years, as the Vietnamese used Chữ Hán (classical Chinese characters) for official documents and Chữ Nôm, a local script based on Chinese characters.
+Brush techniques, such as controlling line thickness, stroke order, and rhythm, were essential.
+Vietnamese calligraphers followed Chinese artistic principles but added their own cultural style, creating writing that was both precise and expressive, often showing a sense of beauty, movement, and personal expression.
+Calligraphy in Vietnam was highly valued in literature, scholarship, and even popular festivals, making it an important part of both official and cultural life.

 Other arts

 Water calligraphy

 Water calligraphy or ground calligraphy is a popular pastime in China.

 The existence of temporary calligraphy, or water calligraphy, is also to be noted.
 This is the practice of water-only calligraphy on the floor which dries out within minutes.
 This practice is especially appreciated by the new generation of retired Chinese in public parks in China.

 Ink wash painting

 Calligraphy has influenced ink wash painting, which is accomplished using similar tools and techniques.
 Calligraphy has influenced most major art styles in East Asia, including Ink wash painting, a style of Chinese, Japanese, Korean painting, and Vietnamese based entirely on calligraphy.